-The Leader of the Council and Cabinet Member for Finance and Resources have been consulted regarding the contents and are fully supportive of of this proceeding to an executive decision.
+The Leader of the Council and Cabinet Member for Finance and Resources have been consulted regarding the contents of this report and are fully supportive of this proceeding to an executive decision.

 As this is a routine commercial transaction between the Council as freeholder and the current lessee, neither Ward Members nor external consultation is required.